 The Academic Testing Center has a location at each campus.
 The Center’s policies and hours of operation are posted on the Academic Testing Center website.
 Students must have a valid College photo ID (non students must have a valid official photo ID) to test in the Academic Testing Center.
 No cell phones or other electronic devices are permitted.
 Students must store backpacks and other personal items before entering.
 Call 865-694-6454 for testing information.

 The Academic Testing Center is located in Room 120A, Educational Resources Center, on the Hardin Valley Campus.
 The Testing Center is located in Room 122 of the Educational Resources Center.
 Services offered include:

 Campus Security Report

-The annual Campus Security Report is available on the Pellissippi State Police website.
+The Annual Security Report is available on the Pellissippi State Police website.
 The report contains security policies, procedures and guidelines.
 Crime statistics for the past year and the previous two years are included in the report.
 These statistics are based on incidents reported at all campuses.
-These reports may also be obtained from Pellissippi State Police, Room 101, Goins Building, on the Hardin Valley Campus, or the front office of the Blount County, Division Street, Magnolia Avenue or Strawberry Plains campuses.
+These reports may also be obtained from Pellissippi State Police, room 101, Goins Building, on the Hardin Valley Campus, or the front office of the Blount County, Division Street, Magnolia Avenue or Strawberry Plains campuses.

 Campus Sex Crimes Prevention Act